Many times, right as The Hero

 - In Kamen Rider Double Forever, Double is getting his butt kicked by Kamen Rider Eternal when the people of the city start calling out to him, imbuing his normal Super Mode with the power of their hopes, turning Double gold and giving him wings.

-- In Tangled, it's revealed at the climax that Rapunzel's tears share the same power as her hair.
+- In Tangled, it's revealed at the climax that Rapunzel's tears share the same regenerative power as her hair.

-- In Space Jam, Michael Jordan, despite playing like a regular basketball player most of the movie, suddenly develops, ironicly, a Looney Tunes style body at the final seconds of the Big Game.
+- In Space Jam, Michael Jordan, despite playing like a regular basketball player most of the movie, suddenly develops, ironically, a Looney Tunes style body at the final seconds of the Big Game.
 This is right after he witnesses his human friend Stan Podolak get flattened like a pancake and subsequently inflated like a balloon.

 - Bit of a subversion in that Michael could have done that at any time, he just didn't know that until the game was almost over.

 - In Sky High, the protagonist Will Stronghold unlocks the ability to fly that he inherited from his mom, after getting thrown through the window by the Big Bad.